 - Schedule or limit your social media time – or even better, just switch it off completely for a couple of weeks

-Why is self-care at christmas so important?
+Why is self-care at Christmas so important?

-Because it’s actually a pretty challenging month to deal with, even for the most organised amongst us.
+Its vital, because December’s actually a pretty challenging month to deal with, even for the most organised amongst us.
 We spend so much time working, preparing and planning that often, we forget to actually enjoy it ourselves.

 This time of year is about kindness and goodwill, and that should begin with ourselves.
 If you’re finding the pre-Christmas rush hard work, then you’re not the only one.
 This year, I’m saying it’s OK to do less.
 Let’s not burn ourselves out trying to get everything done for the perfect Christmas.
 Let’s take care of ourselves too, and enjoy the festive season for what it should be; spending time with the ones we love.